Galindez27/YunoBot/README.md

 | search | winrate &lt;names> | Returns the Win/Loss ratio for the last 20 Ranked games (solo or flex) of a player | 1 |
 | admin | list | List important people (defined as those with certain permissions) in a Discord server | - |

-For example: <b>!search rank "Yandere Supreme"</b> results in my ranked information being returned.
+For example: <b>`search rank "Yandere Supreme"</b> results in my ranked information being returned.
 (Im hardstuck Gold IV mid pls help me)

-Some commands can have multiple parameters: <b>!search rank "Yandere Supreme" "TSM Bjergsen"</b>.
+Some commands can have multiple parameters: <b>`search rank "Yandere Supreme" "TSM Bjergsen"</b>.

-Commands without a group can be invoked directly: <b> !hello</b>
+Commands without a group can be invoked directly: <b> `hello</b>

 ### Config.json